2025 Kyrgyz parliamentary election

-Snap parliamentary elections are scheduled to be held in Kyrgyzstan on 30 November 2025 to elect members of the Supreme Council, following the self-dissolution of parliament in September 2025.
+Snap parliamentary elections were held in Kyrgyzstan on 30 November 2025 to elect members of the Supreme Council, following the self-dissolution of parliament in September 2025.
 The parliamentary elections were initially planned for November 2026 under the regular electoral calendar.

+Candidates loyal to President Sadyr Japarov won a dominant majority in the Supreme Council.
+OSCE described the elections as efficiently run but that the crackdown on independent media and a lack of transparency limited choice place which stifled public engagement.
+According to Eurasianet the elections went smoothly with little sign of fraud, violence or direct government meddling with the most notable controversy being the disqualification of the Social Democrats.
+Nurlanbek Turgunbek uulu was re-elected as speaker of the Supreme Council.

 Background

 The Supreme Council of Kyrgyzstan (Jogorku Kenesh), the country's unicameral parliament, was elected in November 2021 following the annulment of the 2020 parliamentary elections and the resignation of President Sooronbay Jeenbekov.
 These elections were the first conducted under constitutional amendments adopted earlier in 2021, which strengthened presidential powers and reduced parliamentary authority.
 The legislature consisted of 90 deputies, elected through a mixed-member majoritarian representation.

 In 2024, the government implemented major administrative-territorial reforms, redefining the boundaries of rural municipalities (aiyl aimaks) and cities, reorganizing local councils, and clarifying the competencies of local authorities.
 Observers noted that these reforms created a misalignment between parliamentary representation and the newly structured administrative units.

+The political situation in the country under President Sadyr Japarov has been described as "stifled" and "increasingly restricted".